 Where to Stay in Key West

-You won’t be short of beautiful choices for where to stay in Key West but don’t expect those beautiful choices to come cheap.
+You won’t be short of beautiful choices for where to stay but don’t expect those beautiful choices to come cheap.
 I lean towards budget accommodation and even a dorm room will set you back around $60-$70 a night.
 For a basic apartment rental, I paid $150 a night with a friend.
-The best hotels in Key West are going to cost a pretty penny.
+The best hotels are going to cost a pretty penny.
 The upside is that even though you pay a bit more, the quality is very good.
 Here are the places I have stayed and some alternatives that look good/are quirky:

 Hyatt Centric – you can’t beat this spot for a blend of location and well-know brand.
 If you’re not a boutique hotel fan (they can be hit and miss), check in here.

 Southernmost Sanctuary – I had a very enjoyable stay here (probably given I was sleeping in the double bed not on the sofa bed, which my friend graciously took).
-For the price, it was one of the cheaper apartment stays in Key West.
+For the price, it was one of the cheaper apartment stays.
 Very close to Southernmost…everything.

 La Concha Hotel – feeling brave?
 As Key West hotels go, this one promises a different experience – it’s reputed to be haunted.
 I’ve not stayed here but it is very centrally located if you want the back of your neck ticked (and not by your travel mate).